georgefahmy/meal-planner/README.md

 Add new meals to the database along with any ingredients and a link to a recipe

+### New Recipe
+Utilize the recipe interface to write a detailed recipe with quantities and instructions.

 ### Planning table
 The planning table shows the meals chosen for each day of the week.